BloomTech-Labs/ds-bw/README.md

 You can deploy in 10 minutes.
 Here it is on Heroku: [https://ds-bw-test.herokuapp.com/](https://ds-bw-test.herokuapp.com/)

-This diagram shows two different ways to use Flask.
-Both are good!
+This diagram shows two different ways to use frameworks like Flask.
+Both ways are good!
 The first way is what you learned in DS Unit 3.
 The second way is more common in Build Weeks & Labs.

 ![](https://user-images.githubusercontent.com/7278219/87967396-5a6fed80-ca84-11ea-902a-890cfa6115d3.png)